AdobeDocs/experience-platform.en/help/segmentation/faq.md

 ### Where can I activate externally generated audiences to?

-An externally generated audience can be mapped to any destination and can be used in Adobe Journey Optimizer campaigns.
+An externally generated audience can be mapped to any RTCDP destination and can be used in Adobe Journey Optimizer campaigns.

 ### How soon are externally generated audiences ready for activation?